cshum/level-transactions/README.md

 ```

-###Why LevelDB
+### Why LevelDB

 LevelDB supports atomic batched operations.
 This is an important primitive for building solid database functionality with inherent consistency.
-MongoDB, for example, does not hold such property for bulk operations, hence a wrapper like this would not be possible.
+MongoDB, for example, does not hold such property for bulk operations, hence a wrapper like this would not be achievable.

-###How it works
+### How it works
 LevelDB methods are asynchronous.
-level-transactions maintain queue + mutexes control to ensure linearizability:
+level-transactions maintain stack + mutexes control to ensure linearizability:

-1. Operation queue for sequential `get`, `put`, `del`, `defer` within a transaction.
+1. Operation stack for sequential `get`, `put`, `del`, `defer` within a transaction.
 2. Sublevel prefix + key hashed mutex for mutually exclusive operation during lock phase of transactions.

-Upon acquiring queue + mutex, each transaction object holds a snapshot isolation.
+3. Upon acquiring locks, each transaction object holds a snapshot isolation.
 Results only persist upon successful commit, using `batch()` of LevelDB.

-###Limitations
+### Limitations
 * Mutexes are held in-memory.
 This assumes typical usage of LevelDB, which runs on a single Node.js process.
 Usage on a distributed environment is not yet supported.
-* "Range locks" with `createReadStream` is not yet implemented.
+* "Range locks" with `createReadStream` is not yet supported.

-##API
+## API

-###transaction(db, [options])
+### transaction(db, [options])

 Creates a transaction object.
 Takes an optional `options` argument, accepts properties from [levelup options](https://github.com/rvagg/node-levelup#options) plus following:
 * `ttl`: Time to live (milliseconds) of transaction object for liveness.
 Defaults to 20 seconds.